Bazeltsev-k/todo-in-scope/README.md

 ```
 | Expected value: array of objects.
 Object should consist of { word: string, color?: string, backgroundColor?: string, rulerColor?: string } - used for keywords during highlighting.

+### 1.0.1

+- Use main branch from settings during commit annotation
+- Detach pre-commit hook from isEnabled setting.
+Instead pre-commit toggle should be used
 ### 1.0.0

 Initial release